Plymouth Electron Microscopy Centre (PEMC) is hosting a series of free, research-focused seminars.

 These monthly Imaging Matters

 events will show how different forms of microscopy can be used across a broad range of research.
 Each month an invited speaker will come and give a talk specific to their area of research and how they’ve utilised microscopy to achieve their goal.
 This will include optical microscopy, electron microscopy, x-ray microscopy, atomic force microscopy, ion beam microscopy and in some cases utilising multiple techniques.

 We warmly invite researchers, academics, and students to join us for one or more of these events, not only to learn more about their field but also to broaden their knowledge about other fields and how the same techniques can be used in across multiple research areas.
 These talks will not only be informative but also cutting edge, with speakers showcasing their recent advances.
 Each presentation will be followed by questions, where the audience can get involved.

-Our Imaging Matters event on Wednesday 10 November 2021 will be on 2D and 3D Optical Mesoscopy with the Mesolens, presented by Professor Gail McConnell.
-Gail will be talking about her research in developing the mesolens for mesoscopy and its applications.
+Our Imaging Matters event on Wednesday 10 November 2021 was on 2D and 3D optical mesoscopy with the mesolens, presented by Professor Gail McConnell from the University of Strathclyde.
+Gail talked about her research in developing the mesolens for mesoscopy and its applications.

 12:00 – Welcome and introduction to Professor Gail McConnell